MLNLP-World/SimBiber/README.md

 ## Supported Conferences

-The `parserConfig.json` contains a list of converted json files of the mapper between official full name and simplified name.
+The `config` dir contains a list of converted json files of the mapper between official full name and simplified name.

 ### AI